November 20, 2020

 Scaling is a Challenge

 One of the characteristics of customer data is that initial use cases always seem manageable (send page view data to marketing, feature usage to product, etc.), but the more data you have, the more use cases you enable.
-This is a virtuous cycle that can be very powerful for teams, such as marketing and product, but from a technical standpoint, it’s rare that your initial set of requirements reflects the system’s long-term needs at scale.
+This is a virtuous cycle that can be very powerful for teams, such as marketing and product, but from a technical standpoint, your initial set of requirements rarely reflects the system’s long-term needs at scale.

 Ultimately, you want to track every action your users take, from clicks to searches to transactions.
 That event volume for even a mid-sized B2C company can easily get into millions of events per day.

 First, building any system to handle that scale isn’t trivial from a collection and processing standpoint, and because the data is driving actual experiences, latency can cause major problems.

 Event volume peaks are another major issue.
 Planning for average usage is one thing, but the system needs to handle significant spikes in volume without any additional configuration or infrastructure management.
 (Otherwise, the engineering team is always putting out fires whenever the business has a big event like a sale, peak season, etc.).

 If you don’t build the system for efficiency at scale from the outset, costs can also become a major problem.

 Managing these considerations while ensuring low latency and minimal performance overhead almost always means engineering resources are being used to collect and route data instead of working on the actual product and product-related infrastructure.